 “Don’t be so sensitive.”
-You may have heard those words before, or you may even have said those words before.
+You have likely heard those words before, or you may even have said them.
 Although that phrase in daily conversation is likely to invoke eye-rolls of mild irritation or downright frustrated reactions from the hearer, when that phrase is applied to teeth, the reaction is likely quite different.

 There are numerous products on the market advertised specifically toward people with sensitive teeth.
 Some products contain potassium nitrate in one form or another.
 These potassium salts work by reducing nerve sensitivity and irritation.
 Nerve desensitizing agents are available in toothpaste, rinses, and gum.

-Whatever treatment option you decide to try, you can rest assured that suffering from dentin hypersensitivity is not required.
+Whatever treatment method you decide to try, you can rest assured that suffering from dentin hypersensitivity is not required.
 You have options.
 Your dental care team can help you make the best choices for your particular situation.